 Average Reading Time: 3 minutes and 39 seconds

-Circadian rhythms are the light and dark cycles that are as old as the very first life forms on Earth, according to a new study.
+Circadian rhythms are the light and dark cycles that are as old as the very first life forms on Earth.
 (1) All life, so it seems, had to be intimately connected to the cycles of the sun to continue to evolve.

 One of the most important tenets of Ayurveda is living in sync with the natural rhythms.
 Daily eating cycles, sleeping cycles, and seasonal harvest cycles are all critical to optimal health according to Ayurveda.
 This understanding is only beginning to be grasped by modern science.